 Ryan holds an M.A. in economics from George Mason University in Fairfax, Virginia, and a B.A. in history from Lawrence University in Appleton, Wisconsin.
-He was previously CEI’s 2009-2010 Warren T. Brookes Journalism Fellow.
-Before joining CEI, he worked in the Cato Institute’s government affairs department.
-His personal blog is Inertia Wins.
+He joined CEI in 2009, shortly before being named its 2009-2010 Warren T. Brookes Journalism Fellow, and previously worked at the Cato Institute.
+He is a member of the Mont Pelerin Society.

 Authored by Ryan Young